Catherine Stihler: Political career

 Stihler worked for Anne Begg, Member of Parliament for Aberdeen South, as a researcher.
 She was placed at third on the Labour Party list for Scotland in the 1999 European Parliament election, and therefore took the third Labour Party seat under the d'Hondt electoral system becoming the UK's youngest MEP at the age of 25.

 Stihler was re-elected as an MEP for Scotland in 2004 and 2009.
-She was the unsuccessful Labour candidate in the 2006 Dunfermline and West Fife by-election.
+She was the unsuccessful Labour candidate in the 2006 Dunfermline and West Fife by-election, coming second with 30.6% of the vote.
 She served as the Deputy Leader of the EPLP and held positions as Labour's Euro spokesperson on health and fisheries.
 Stihler was Labour's Euro-Spokesperson on Consumer Rights and was the only Scottish MEP on the economic and monetary affairs committee.

 She supported Owen Smith in the 2016 Labour Party (UK) leadership election.

 She resigned as an MEP on 31 January 2019, to take up a new role.
-Her seat was left vacant and not filled by The Scottish Labour Party due to the UK's [then] impending exit from The EU on 29 March 2019.
+Her seat was left vacant and not filled by the Scottish Labour Party due to the UK's [then] impending exit from The EU on 29 March 2019.